 Family therapy is a type of psychological counseling designed to promote healing, foster effective communication, resolve conflicts, and build accountability within the family unit.
 While every family is unique, at Greater Boston Addiction Centers, we find that helping all family members deal with guilt, anger, and resentment is valuable for a person in addiction recovery and valuable for the family as a whole.
 Being able to acknowledge mistakes without drowning in guilt brings tremendous healing power for everyone involved.

-If you or someone you love is suffering from the effects of polysubstance abuse, family therapy at Greater Boston Addiction Centers may be part of their addiction recovery program.
+If you or someone you love is suffering from the effects of polysubstance abuse, family therapy at Greater Boston Addiction Centers may be part of their addiction therapy program.
 Contact us online or call 877.920.6583 today.

 Facilitated by a psychologist, clinical social worker, or licensed therapist, family therapy is often a short-term approach to healing and repairing the lines of communication within the family dynamic.
 It may include all members of your family or only those willing and able to participate in the family counseling sessions.

 Because addiction treatment is most successful when the person in recovery has a support system, family therapy is often an essential part of addiction treatment.